verify install

 Posthawk CLI

 The Posthawk CLI ships inside the same npm package as the Node.js SDK.
-A single global install gives you commands to scaffold new projects, preview React Email templates with hot reload, and send templates directly from the terminal — no dashboard, no wrapper scripts.
+A single global install gives you commands to scaffold projects, preview React Email templates with hot reload, send mail from the terminal, and manage your whole account — domains, contacts, suppressions, webhooks, broadcasts, newsletters, scheduled emails, and validation.
+There is also an interactive REPL (run bare `posthawk` in a TTY) and an interactive send wizard.

 npm i -g posthawkInstall once globally.
 You get the `posthawk` binary plus all the SDK types.
 The CLI works on macOS, Linux, and Windows with Node.js 18 or newer.